-To achieve the main objective of this study, a bibliographic review of the contents related to the selected for the study taking into account the objective of the topic and their quality.
-All the

-Infomed, Scielo and others as the consulted databases, where 15 bibliographic references were references used were cited during the work, thus respecting these used databases.
+To achieve the main objective of this study, a bibliographic review of the contents related to the proposed topic was carried out.
+Google Scholar was the browser used to search for information with Infomed, Scielo and others as the consulted databases, where 15 bibliographic references were references used were cited during the work, thus respecting these used databases.
 For the introduction and development, the deduction-induction method was used, while for the conclusions, the deductive-inductive method was used.